dickoa/robotoolbox/README.md

 ### Repeating groups

 Repeating groups associate multiple records to a single record in the `main` table.
-The package [`dm`](https://cynkra.github.io/dm/) is used to model such relationship and allow you to safely query and join the data for your analysis.
+It’s used to group questions that need to be answered repeatedly.
+The package [`dm`](https://cynkra.github.io/dm/) is used to model such relationship and allow you to safely query and join such linked data for your analysis.

 <https://dickoa.gitlab.io/robotoolbox/articles/repeat-group-data.html>